Tracking how much of the planned activity, progress or goals have been completed is a crucial task in any project.

 You can easily create Work Progress Bar Charts that are simple, easy, and clear to read.

 The tool comes with a library with many advanced charts and graphs.
-Did we mention you can easily export charts to make stunning social media reports, sales reports, and goal projections easily using a wide range of ready-to-go charts?
+Did we mention you can easily export charts to make stunning social media reports, sales reports, and goal projections using a wide range of ready-to-go charts?

 ChartExpo is for anyone who needs to create data visualizations and visual graphics for various purposes, such as blogs and reports.

-But most of all, ChartExpo is for professionals and business owners who need to create beautiful excel charts and graphs without design skills.
+But most of all, ChartExpo is for professionals and business owners who need to create beautiful Excel charts and graphs without design skills.

 How to create Progress Bar Chart in Excel should never be a complex or overwhelming task.
-Use ChartExpo to create Progress Bar Chart in Excel in a few clicks as shown above.
+Use ChartExpo to create a Progress Bar Chart in Excel in a few clicks as shown above.

 A title is one of the key pieces of information you need to help your audience understand the context of your data story.